They were created by a British artist to help manage her own anxiety.

 Yes, her work has helped her deal with the daily struggles that accompany her anxiety, but she also hopes it brings comfort to others and perhaps even inspires them to speak out about their own struggles.
 The more candid we are about anxiety, the less alone people living with it will feel.

-Click the slideshow link at the top of the page to see 12 examples of how Correll's anxiety translates into hysterical comics.
+See 12 examples of how Correll's anxiety translates into hysterical comics just above.